isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

    true.

 -  ``fqdn-rev`` - specifies whether the lease should be marked as if reverse DNS update were conducted.
-Note this only affects the the data stored in the lease database, and no DNS update will be performed..
+Note this only affects the data stored in the lease database, and no DNS update will be performed..
 If configured, a DNS update to remove the PTR record will be conducted when the lease is removed due to expiration or being